Arkanthara/data-mining/Rapport.md

 \end{aligned}
 $$ {#eq:prod}

+We want that the cost function avoid the overfitting.

+To do that, we add a condition on the parameter $w$: we want that the $L_2$ norm of this parameter is as small as possible.
+It force the $w$ parameter to don't take too big values.
+And we define a new parameter $reg$ to control the force of the constraint on $w$.

+It's the Ridge regularization.

+So the cost function is, according to equation @eq:prod:

+$$ J(X, y, w) = NLL + reg \cdot  \lVert w \rVert_2^2 $$ {#eq:costsigmoid}

 ### Gradient

-Now we have to compute the derivate of the cost function @eq:prod.
+Now we have to compute the derivate of the cost function @eq:costsigmoid.

 First, we want to find the derivate of the sigmoid function.